 June 21, 2012

-Nearing the lake, the trail skirted Parker Pass Creek and led to a large sunny meadow.
+Nearing the lake, the path followed along Parker Pass Creek before opening up to a vast, sunlit meadow.

 Somehow found an earlier “posting”…will catch up with you ONE WAY OR ANOTHER!!!
 BEAUTIFUL COUNTRY!…you and yours are BLESSED!!!